spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/editing-merchant-abstract-product.md

 To edit the existing merchant abstract products:

-1. Next to the product, you want to edit, hover over the three dots and click **Manage Product**.
+1. Next to the abstract product, you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 2. In the **Name & Description** pane, edit **Name** and **Description** for every locale.
 3. In the **Stores** pane, in the drop-down menu select the stores where the product is available.
 4. In the **Tax Set** pane, in the drop-down menu, select the necessary tax set.